nrfconnect/sdk-nrf-bm/samples/bluetooth/hello_softdevice/README.rst

 The Hello SoftDevice sample demonstrates how to enable and disable the SoftDevice on a Nordic DK.

-The SoftDevice is a precompiled and linked binary software implementing the Bluetooth Low Energy wireless protocol stack.
+The SoftDevice is a precompiled and linked binary software implementing the Bluetooth® Low Energy wireless protocol stack.

 Requirements
 ************